 The goal of this project is to improve efficiency of oil and gas recovery from hydraulically fractured horizontal wells.
-This field-based research will be conducted in the Eagle Ford Shale Formation with the purpose of addressing fundamental questions such as the extent of the true stimulated reservoir volume and the complexity of the resulting fracture system.
-Utilizing newly-developed and comprehensive monitoring solutions, the team will deliver unprecedented and comprehensive high-quality field data to improve scientific knowledge of the hydraulic fracturing process, re-fracturing, and subsequent Huff and Puff gas injection as an enhanced oil recovery (EOR) method.
+This field-based research will be conducted in the Austin Chalk and Eagle Ford Shale Formations with the purpose of addressing fundamental questions such as the extent of the true stimulated reservoir volume and the complexity of the resulting fracture system.
+Utilizing newly developed and comprehensive monitoring solutions, the team will deliver unprecedented and comprehensive high-quality field data to improve scientific knowledge of the hydraulic fracturing process when multiple wells are fractured from a single pad location.
 This knowledge will allow optimized production from less new wells with less material and energy use.

-The ultimate objective of this project is to improve the effectiveness of shale oil production by providing new scientific knowledge and new monitoring technology for both initial stimulation/production, as well as enhanced recovery via re-fracturing and EOR.
-If successful, this project will provide key insights into the fracture stimulation and EOR processes, and develop new methodologies and operational experience for optimized production of oil from fractured shale, an end result that would allow for more production from less new wells with less material and energy use.
-While aspects of the proposed project are site-specific to the Eagle Ford formation, there will be many realistic and practical learnings that apply to other unconventional plays, or even apply to other subsurface applications such as unconventional oil and gas recovery and tight gas sand reservoirs.
+The ultimate objective of the Austin Chalk/Eagle Ford Field Laboratory Project is to improve the effectiveness of shale oil production by providing new scientific knowledge and new monitoring technology for both initial stimulation/production as well as longer term production after fracture stimulation.
+The project will provide key insights into the fracture stimulation processes, and develop new methodologies and operational experience for optimized production of oil from fractured unconventional reservoirs, an end result that would allow for more production from fewer new wells with less material and energy use.
+While aspects of the proposed project are site-specific to the Austin Chalk/Eagle Ford formation, there will be many realistic and practical learnings that apply to other unconventional plays, or even apply to other subsurface applications such as unconventional gas recovery and geologic carbon sequestration and storage.